What Are Migraines?

 Certain medications are used as preventative measures against migraines.
 These include cardiovascular drugs, anti-seizure drugs, and botox.

-Cluster headaches typically occur in clusters that last for a few weeks up to a couple of months.
+Cluster headaches typically occur in clusters that last for a few weeks up to a few months.
 On rare occasions, these clusters will last for a year or more.
 They also tend to reoccur in the same season every year.
 Cluster headaches are uncommon and only affect about 0.1% of the general population at some point in their life.

 Cluster headaches are often accompanied by watery eyes, nasal congestion, and swelling around the eye that is being affected.
 The onset of pain with cluster headaches can be very rapid.
 Cluster headaches can also affect someone while their sleeping and wake them up.